Woman captures scary moment man tried to enter her car at Avon stoplight

 “We certainly are just glad she took steps to protect herself," Nugent said.
 "At that time she was by herself in that vehicle and that individual was targeting her in a pretty aggressive manner as we can tell from the video.”

-While investigators don’t know what led up to the incident, they were able to identify the man as Bernard Joeseph Osburn, who FOX59 found to be a registered sex offender, convicted of child exploitation in 2012.
+While investigators don’t know what led up to the incident, they were able to identify the man as a registered sex offender, convicted of child exploitation in 2012.

 “Investigators did speak with him for a few moments and he chose not to provide a statement about what had taken place,” Nugent said.
 "It's his right to not provide a statement, so we respect that right.”

-Note: Editor's note: The name of the man in the video has been removed from this story and his face has been blurred because he's not facing charges in this case at this time.